EPFLiGHT/LiGHT-doc/docs/projects.md

   Contact: Michael Zhang (michael.zhang@epfl.ch)

+  2. Fine-tuning multimodal models for the medical use

+  This project aims to fine-tune generalist SOTA multimodal models (Qwen2.5 VL, gpt-oss, Llava, Llama4,...) with our medical multimodal data mixture.
+The goal is to build the best open-weights medical multimodal model according to the standard benchmark

+  Contact: Michael Zhang (michael.zhang@epfl.ch)

-  2. Meditron Reasoning
+  3. Meditron Reasoning

   This project aims to improve our training pipeline by integrating novel reinforcement learning approaches, notably using GRPO algorithms.
 This is the continuation of a previous project conducted in this area, and we plan to expand the existing work to enhance our project performances (add MultiMeditron for multi-modal reasoning).

   Contact: Guillaume Boyé (guillaume.boye@epfl.ch)

-  3. Polyglot Meditron
+  4. Polyglot Meditron

   Speaking English is nice, most content online is in English.
 Having a performant LLM for medical tasks formulated in English is useful.
 But not enough!
 In low-resource settings and even in most places of the globe, people usually prefer using their first language rather than English.